-The Office of the Auditor General and our consultant, Aon, reviewed the Retirement Plan's assumptions contained in the January 1, 2022 Actuarial Valuation and concluded that they were not unreasonable in the aggregate.
+The Office of the Auditor General and our consultant, Aon, reviewed the Retirement Plan's assumptions contained in the January 1, 2023 Actuarial Valuation and concluded that they were not unreasonable in the aggregate.
 The investment return assumption continues to be higher than most public plans but is supported by an investment return analysis conducted by the Plan's Investment Consultant and a high underlying inflation assumption.
 The underlying inflation assumption is on the upper end of the reasonable range based on current and recent historical capital market assumptions.

 While we recognize the Plan's policy of completing an experience study every five years, we believe that these two assumptions, investment return and inflation, should continue to be monitored and justified on an annual basis.
+Additionally, we suggest the latest mortality improvement scale be considered for future valuations.

-Since the funded ratio of the Plan was below 60 percent in the January 1, 2022 Valuation, the Pension Code requires the Plan to "...determine the increased contribution required each year as a level percentage of payroll during the years after the then current year...so the funded ratio is projected to reach at least 60% no later than 10 years after the then current year and include that determination in its report."
-(40 ILCS 5/22-101(e)(3)) The contribution rates certified by the Retirement Plan Board for 2023 were unchanged from the 2022 contribution rates.
-For both 2022 and 2023, the employer contribution rate is 20.647 percent (which is net of the employer debt service credit of 6% of pay) and the employee contribution rate is 13.324 percent.
-The January 1, 2022 Actuarial Valuation concluded that the contribution rates applicable for Plan year 2023 would result in the Plan's funded ratio reaching the statutorily required 60 percent level within 10 years (i.e., by 2032) and therefore, there was no need to increase the contribution rates.
+Since the funded ratio of the Plan was below 60 percent in the January 1, 2023 Valuation, the Pension Code requires the Plan to "...determine the increased contribution required each year as a level percentage of payroll during the years after the then current year ...so the funded ratio is projected to reach at least 60% no later than 10 years after the then current year and include that determination in its report."
+(40 ILCS 5/22-101(e)(3)) The contribution rates certified by the Board of Trustees for 2024 were increased from the 2023 contribution rates.
+In 2023, the employer contribution rate was 20.647 percent (which is net of the employer debt service credit of 6 percent of pay) and the employer contribution rate will become 21.590 percent (which is net of the employer debt service credit of 6 percent of pay) and the employer contribution rate will become 21.590 percent (which is net of the employer debt service credit of 6 percent of pay) and the employee contribution rate will become 13.795 percent.

 In 2019, the Plan's actuary completed an experience study evaluating the demographic and economic assumptions of the Plan.
 An experience study assesses how well assumptions used by the Plan align with the actual experience of the Plan.
 If past experience differs from the assumptions used, then the actuary may recommend revisions to the assumptions used in future valuations.
 The study examined five years of Plan history, from January 1, 2013 to December 31, 2017.
 Several of the assumptions used in the Plan's January 1, 2019 Actuarial Valuation were revised based on the results of the experience study.
 However, the investment return assumption was unchanged and remained at 8.25 percent.
-In the Plan's January 1, 2022 Actuarial Valuation, there were no changes in actuarial assumptions compared to the prior year.
+In the Plan's January 1, 2023 Actuarial Valuation, there were no changes in actuarial assumptions compared to the prior year.

-Our consultant, Aon, reviewed the assumptions used in the Retirement Plan's January 1, 2022 Actuarial Valuation and found that the assumptions used were not unreasonable in the aggregate.
-While the assumptions used in the January 1, 2022 Actuarial Valuation were not unreasonable in the aggregate, two assumptions - the investment return assumption and the inflation assumption - should be monitored and justified on an annual basis.
+Our consultant, Aon, reviewed the assumptions used in the Retirement Plan's January 1, 2023 Actuarial Valuation and found that the assumptions used were not unreasonable in the aggregate.
+While the assumptions used in the January 1, 2023 Actuarial Valuation were not unreasonable in the aggregate, two assumptions - the investment return assumption and the inflation assumption - should be monitored and justified on an annual basis.